 Independent indices of inshore capelin abundance

-Frank et al. postulated that since independent inshore indices of capelin abundance post-1991 were strongly correlated and showed little change in the capelin spawning stock biomass compared to the 1980s, then the capelin stock did not collapse.
+Frank et al. postulated that since independent inshore indices of capelin abundance post-1991 were strongly correlated and showed little change in the capelin spawning stock biomass compared to the 1980s, the capelin stock did not collapse.
 In contrast, the offshore fall and spring acoustic surveys indicated a stock collapse (Miller 1994, 1997, DFO 2008, 2010, 2013, 2015, 2018, Mowbray 2014).

-The inshore indices Frank et al. considered in their review were an aerial abundance index and inshore commercial catch rates.
+The inshore indices that Frank et al. considered in their review involved an aerial abundance index and inshore commercial catch rates.
 The aerial survey was designed to estimate an index of capelin spawning stock biomass based on the area of capelin schools near spawning beaches in NAFO Div.
 3L (Nakashima 1997).
-The aerial survey commenced in 1982, and initially followed four defined survey tracks in Conception and Trinity Bays during a fixed time period of mid-June to early July (Carscadden et al. 1994).
-Protracted spawning post-1991 violated a key assumption of the aerial surveys: all schools arrive at the same time in each bay to form one single spawning peak.
+The aerial survey commenced in 1982, and initially followed four defined survey tracks in Conception and Trinity Bays during a fixed period of mid-June to early July (Carscadden et al. 1994).
+Protracted spawning post-1991 violated a key assumption of the aerial surveys: all schools arrive at the same time in each bay to form a single spawning peak.
 Protracted spawning from early July to mid-August in 1991-93 resulted in multimodal capelin spawning peaks that were covered with variable success by the aerial survey (Nakashima 1996).
 For example, in 1993, the peak spawning period was adequately surveyed in Conception Bay, but two spawning peaks in Trinity Bay, based on the egg deposition index, were missed (Nakashima 1996).
-In 1996, aerial coverage was at its lowest since 1991 due to poor weather conditions and technical problems (Nakashima 1997).
+In 1996, aerial coverage was at its lowest since 1991 due to poor weather and technical problems (Nakashima 1997).
 In 1997, the geographical coverage of the aerial survey was reduced to two transects in the inner areas of Trinity and Conception bays (Anon 1998).
 While the estimated aerial abundance index in 1997 was fourth highest in the series, there were concerns that the limited geographical coverage of the aerial survey did not accurately reflect the status of the stock, especially when harvester opinion surveys indicated that stock abundance was changing at different rates within the stock area (e.g., bays vs headlands) (Anon 1998).
 Six of the eight years of aerial data post-1991 did not adequately cover peak spawning times (1991-93), had poor weather and technical difficulties (1996), and had reduced geographical coverage (1997-98).
 The aerial survey was discontinued in 1999.

 The inclusion of inshore catch rate data after 1993 in the analysis presented in Figure 6 in Frank et al. is misleading and not reflective of capelin inshore abundance.
 Due to the small sizes of spawning capelin post-1991, management regulations introduced a size criterion of 50 count/kg to reduce dumping of undersized capelin (Carscadden & Nakashima 1997).
 This size criterion effectively closed the fishery in 1994 and 1995.
 From 1996, the size criterion was removed but management regulations to reduce discarding of small, unmarketable capelin resulted in fishing effort being concentrated to a few days when capelin were highly available (Anon 1998).
-Post-1991, the inter-annual variability in participation in the fishery due to quality of fish and market forces in combination with high catch rates in a short period of time rendered the inshore catch rate index useless as an indicator of stock abundance (Anon 1998).
+Post-1991, the inter-annual variability in participation in the fishery due to fish quality and market forces in combination with high catch rates in a short period rendered the inshore catch rate index useless as an indicator of stock abundance (Anon 1998).

 In summary, due to changes in capelin biology and management measures post-1991, neither of the inshore indices provide reliable data on spawning stock biomass.
-These indices cannot be used to support either hypothesis.
+These indices cannot be used to support or refute either hypothesis.

 Demographic change of both inshore and offshore capelin